XiaoLey/PKG.cmake/README.md

       1. The file of the dependent library's `-config.cmake` or `Config.cmake` prefix + `@version`, usually this prefix is the name of the corresponding project.
 Example:  "boost\_python@1.72"; "boost\_python"; "Soci".
       2. For multi-component projects, you can use the format <b>"project@version:component1,component2..."</b>.
 Example:  "Boost@1.72:python"; "Boost:system,thread".
-      3. If it is a dependency between the components of the current `_PROJECT`, it can be expressed in the format of <b>"@version:component1,component2..."</b>.
-Example: "@1.0:component1"(not recommended); ":component2,component3".
+      3. If it is a dependency between the components of the current `_PROJECT`, it can be expressed in the format of <b>":component1,component2..."</b>.
+Example: ":component2,component3".

     - <b>Note:</b> The above "@version" can be omitted, CMake 3.19 after the version support version range.
 For details, please refer to the use of `find_package()` function.